 Make the process easier by introducing the new birds slowly.
 You can section off a portion of the coop or run to hold your new chickens for a week or so.
-This will give the birds a chance to get to know each other without physically sharing space, which will prevent immediate and violent squabbling.
+This will allow the birds to get to know each other without physically sharing space, preventing immediate and violent squabbling.

 HUMANS IN THE PECKING ORDER